dojo/docs/quickstart/data/usingdatastores/fetchsingle.rst

                      pNode .innerHTML = foodStore.getValue(item, "price");
                  }
               }
+              //Invoke the lookup.
+The callback for when the lookup succeeds is the updatePrice function
+              //defined above.
               foodStore.fetchItemByIdentity({identity: combo.getValue(), onItem: updatePrice});
            }
            //Link any change events in the combo to driving the fetchItemByIdentity lookup. dojo.connect(combo, "onChange", getItemFromStore);
         }
-        dojo.addOnLoad(init);
+        //Set the init function to run when dojo loading and page parsing has completed. dojo.addOnLoad(init);
     </script>